 AMID, the Application Manager ID, is a 4-byte unsigned integer value which identifies the Application Manager responsible for handling the session.
 The Application Manager MUST include this object in all messages it issues to the Policy Server.
 The Policy Server MUST include the received AMID in all messages it issues down to the CMTS in response to the messages it receives from the Application Manager.
-The CMTS MUST include the received AMID object in all messages it issues to the Policy Server.
+The CMTS MUST include the received AMID object in all messages it issues to the Policy Server and likewise, the Policy Server MUST include the received AMID to the Application Manager.
 The Policy Server may use the AMID in messages from the CMTS to resolve the Application Manager to which it may need to generate a message.
 The AMID object MUST conform to the following format.